accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 There are 3 reasons why a criterion may not be applicable to a page or screen:

-  1. The criterion relates to content or functionality that does not exist, for example if the page or screen does not include a video, the criteria relating to videos will not be applicable.
+  1. The criterion relates to content or a functionality that does not exist.
+For example: if the page or screen does not include a video, the criteria relating to videos will not be applicable.
-  2. The criterion relates to exempt content or a service which is therefore not subject to the accessibility obligation.
+  2. The criterion relates to an exempt content or service which is therefore not subject to the accessibility obligation.
   3. The criterion concerns content subject to derogation for disproportionate burden that is accompanied by an accessible digital alternative.
 For example, a statistical table with graphics that offers a digital alternative in text.
 In this case, the criteria applicable to content subject to derogation will not apply.
       Please note: if the content subject to derogation for disproportionate burden does not offer an accessible digital alternative, the criteria for this content are considered applicable.

 The pages or screens are then tested against the applicable criteria.
-These tests provide
+These tests provide:

-  * the number of validated and non-validated criteria for each page or screen
+  * the number of validated and non-validated criteria for each page or screen;
   * the compliance rate for each page or screen.

 Please note: